|

 (11 Jul 1890 - 19 Jun 1957)

-American physician and public health officer. who was Vice-President of the Rockefeller Foundation which he first joined as a public health officer.
+American physician and public health officer who was Vice-President of the Rockefeller Foundation which he first joined as a public health officer.
 He travelled worldwide to provide the Foundation's financial support for medical research, especially in psychiatry and public health.

 |

-Science Quotes by Alan Gregg (1)
+Science Quotes by Alan Gregg (3 quotes)

 Most of the knowledge and much of the genius of the research worker lie behind his selection of what is worth observing.
 It is a crucial choice, often determining the success or failure of months of work, often differentiating the brilliant discoverer from an otherwise admirable but entirely unproductive plodder.